rymend/MSFTImagineArchive/300 - Neural Networks with CNTK/3 - Predict/readme.md

 	trainModel('06-OneConvRegrMultiNode.cntk')
 	```

-1. Run **train.py** and examine the output to determine how accurately the model is able to identify hand-written digits.
-Rather than present an ```err``` value, this model will present ```rmse```, which stands for [root mean square error](https://twitter.com/ClowESPN/status/939133034636414976).
+1. Run **train.py** in a Docker container and examine the output to determine how accurately the model is able to identify hand-written digits.
+Rather than present an ```err``` value, this model will present ```rmse```, which stands for [root mean square error](https://en.wikipedia.org/wiki/Root-mean-square_deviation).
 A simple way to compare ```rmse``` to ```err``` is to multiply the ```rmse``` value by 100, so that 0.02, for example, becomes 2%.
 Based on that, is this network more or less accurate than the other networks you trained?

 The [resources that accompany this lab](https://topcs.blob.core.windows.net/public/300-cntk-resources-03.zip) include the three BrainScript files that you used to train neural networks, and four more that you didn't use.
-Feel free to train additional networks if you would like using the extra files.
+Feel free to train additional networks using the extra files.
 For a great tutorial on training various types of machine-learning models with CNTK and additional insights into BrainScript, see https://github.com/Microsoft/CNTK/wiki/Tutorial.

 <a name="Summary"></a>
 ## Summary ##